From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Lafleur 2018 100p

 Tasted twice - last time in November 2021.
 Consistent.
-A huge, huge wine, creamy, very concentrated, iron fist/hammer in velvety glove, incredible length and finish.
+It is a huge wine, creamy, very concentrated, iron fist/hammer in velvety glove, incredible length, and finish.
 Wow!
 54% de Bouchets (local name for Cabernet Franc) + 46% Merlot.

 Lafleur 2017 98p

 Tasted twice - last time in November 2021.
 Consistent notes.
-It was a great wine, deep, tight, dense and long.
-I'm not sure it is mainly everything the things the day I tasted it, but I'm s sure it will next time I taste it.
+It was a great, deep, tight, dense, and long wine.
+I'm not sure it showed everything the day I tasted it, but I'm sure it will be the next time I taste it.
 47% Merlot + 53% Cabernet Franc.

 Lafleur 2016 99p

 Tasted twice - last time in May 2019.
 Consistent notes.
-This wine was big, broad-shouldered with a classy and sophisticated nose of black fruit, velvety texture, rich, incredibly complexOutstandingstinguished beauty to remain beautiful for many, many years.
+This wine was big, broad-shouldered, with a classy and sophisticated nose of black fruit, a velvety texture, rich, and incredibly complex.
+Outstandingly distinguished beauty to remain beautiful for many years.

 Lafleur 2015 98p

 Tasted four times - last time in May 2019.
 Not consistent notes.
-In April 2016, it was surprisingly light in colour, a land ot of oak, a fine potential was unquestionably there, but this wasn't proved at all during my tasting that day.
+In April 2016, it was surprisingly light in color, with plenty of oak, and a fine potential was unquestionably there, but this wasn't proved at all during my tasting that day.
 92+p.
-Retasted in O October 2016 and entirely another story.
-An iron fist in velvety glove, almost brutal at the palate with enormous intensity and concentration.
-Stunning richness, structure and depth.
+Retasted in October 2016 and entirely another story.
+An iron fist in a velvety glove, almost brutal at the palate, with enormous intensity and concentration.
+Stunning richness, structure, and depth.
 Another legend is on the way.
 99p.
-A tad subdued in March 2017, not as silky as 2016.
+A tad subdued in March 2017, not as silky as in 2016.
 96-97p.
-After bottling, this wine switched on aftThickners. thick, fat, lot of fruit and tannin, creamy and sophisticated.
+After bottling, this wine switched on afterburners.
+Thick, fatty, creamy, and sophisticated, with a lot of fruit and tannin.
 99p.

 Lafleur 2014 96p